Featured Resources

 Stephanie Kranes.
 Stephanie, an education budget and policy analyst, joined IBO in September 2014.
 In June 2021, she was named Senior Budget and Policy Analyst.
 Her previous experience includes working in hospitals and clinics in Pennsylvania, where she was a case manager for HIV-affected patients and analyzed health data to understand linkages between economic instability, depression, and quality of health.
 Stephanie later served as a research intern at Mount Sinai Hospital in New York.
 At IBO Stephanie has been observed eating lettuce out of a bag at random times, but this has not precluded her from maintaining the agency’s cookbook.
 She earned a master’s in social work from Fordham University and a B.A. from Dickinson College.

 Eric Mosher.
-Eric is an economist at IBO, where he focuses on forecasting and analysis related to the city’s sales tax and hotel occupancy tax.
+Eric is a lead economist at IBO, where he focuses on forecasting and analysis related to the city’s sales tax and hotel occupancy tax.
 Before joining IBO in January 2023, Eric worked in communications consulting, supporting clients in financial services, international development, healthcare, and other fields.
 He has a B.A. from Bennington College and a master’s degree in economics from Columbia University.
 Outside work, Eric enjoys music, travel, cooking, and baseball.
 Eric grew up in Queens and now lives in Manhattan.

 Jordan Paige.
 Jordan joined IBO in July 2022 as an environmental budget and policy analyst, focusing parks and recreation, environmental protection, and sanitation .
 Jordan hails from North Carolina where in prior roles, he spent time working as a budget and evaluation analyst for the City of Winston-Salem and as a data analyst for Downtown Greensboro Incorporated.
 As a newly minted New York City resident, Jordan spends his time venturing around the city exploring places to play basketball, roller skate, bike ride, and visiting museums.
 Jordan attended the University of North Carolina at Greensboro where he earned his B.A. and master’s in public affairs.